Office of Postsecondary Education, Department of Education.

 Estimated Available Funds: $650,000.

-Maximum Award: We will reject any application that proposes a budget exceeding $65,000 for a single budget period of 12 months.
-The Assistant Secretary for the Office of Postsecondary Education may change the maximum amount through a notice published in the Federal Register.
+Maximum Award: The maximum award amount is $65,000.
+We will reject any application that proposes a budget exceeding $65,000 for a single budget period of 12 months.

 Estimated Number of Awards: 10.

 The Department is not bound by any estimates in this notice.

 1. Eligible Applicants: Consortia of United States institutions of higher education that receive more than 50 percent of their funding from public or private United States sources, have a permanent presence in the country in which the center is located, and are organizations described in section 501(c)(3) of the Internal Revenue Code of 1986, which are exempt from taxation under section 501(a) of such code.

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.